surifirstpin/biplus_documentation/Docs_1/calculated_column.md

 ## Usage of #plugin# for Grid View

-Plugin operators provides complete authority on creation,edition and deletion of raw data.
+Plugin operators provides complete authority on creation, editing and deleting of raw data.
 It allows customization of data using JavaScript API language  as per the business requirement.

  **biCalculation.pluginData.raw**  holds the Raw JSON data and can be transformed as per the requirement.